North Tonawanda, New York: Buildings

 The North Tonawanda City Market, established in 1908, is the oldest farmer's market in Niagara County.
-It is open three days a week year round but busiest in the summer and early fall, when more than 70 area farmers sell there.
+It is open three days a week year-round, but is busiest in the summer and early fall, when more than 70 area farmers sell there.

-The city has a number of properties on the National Register of Historic Places.

-The old Wurlitzer Organ Factory which is now leased to various light industrial, high technology, and commercial businesses.

-Historic Sites
+Historic sites

-The following are the historic sites in North Tonawanda of such significance as to be listed on the National Register of Historic Places.
+These historic sites in North Tonawanda are of such significance as to be listed on the National Register of Historic Places.